 The path towards the Ph.D. degree follows a natural progression from course work to candidacy to dissertation.
-For students entering without an approved Masters degree in French Studies, the Ph.D. is a five-year program.
-Students take courses for approximately two and a half years then take their candidacy examinations in spring of their third year or autumn of their fourth year.
-Upon successfully passing the candidacy examinations, students submit and defend a dissertation prospectus in autumn of their fourth year, then engage in the writing of the dissertation.
-For students entering the Ph.D. program with an approved Masters degree in French Studies, the program normally takes four years.
+For students entering without an approved Masters degree in French and/or Francophone Studies, the Ph.D. is a five-year program.
+Students take courses for approximately two and a half years then take their candidacy examinations in spring of their third year.
+Upon successfully passing the candidacy examinations, students submit and defend a dissertation prospectus in early autumn of their fourth year, then engage in the writing of the dissertation.
+For students entering the Ph.D. program with an approved Masters degree in French and/or Francophone Studies, the program normally takes four years.
 Students take courses for one and a half years then continue on as above.
 Students in the program who are making good progress but who have not finished their dissertation by their last year of regular funding may apply for an additional year of funding, but such funding is awarded on a competitive basis and is in no way guaranteed.